michaellauu/Real-Basic-java-programs/README.md

 Craps - plays a game of craps

-Simulator - simulate odds of winning after inputing a number
+Simulator - simulate odds of winning after inputting a random number

 VectorOps - does basic vector operations